George Killington

 George Alan Killington (born 23 May 1996) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
-He is a current PDC Tour Card holder.
+He is a former PDC Tour Card holder.
 His best PDC major performances are twice reaching the last 64 at the UK Open: in 2023 and 2025.

 In his youth career, Killington won 2 PDC Development Tour titles.

 Career

 After entering the PDC Youth Tour in 2012, Killington won his first title during the 2014 Youth Tour at the sixth event in Wigan, defeating Germany's Max Hopp 4–2 in the final.

 Killington entered UK Q-School in 2018, winning a two-year PDC Tour Card on the third day by defeating Gary Eastwood 5–3 in the final.

 At the 2018 UK Open, Killington defeated Andy Jenkins 6–4 in the first round but lost to Keegan Brown 6–3 in the second round.
 At the 2019 UK Open, Killington beat Ted Evetts 6–3 in the second round before losing to Madars Razma 6–4 in the third round.